maintheme2/NIC-project/README.md

 <img src="img/icon.png" width="200">
 </p>

 Based on the Kaggle competition [1], we will try to predict fraudulent transactions using a combination of nature-inspired algorithms and machine learning techniques and models.
+The nature-inspired algorithms that will be used include bat algorithm, particle swarm optimization, and firefly algorithm.
+These algorithms will be combined with machine learning models such as logistic regression, decision trees, and random forests to improve the accuracy of the predictions.

 <h3>Requirements (pip install -r requirements.txt)</h3>
 <ul>